Notes from the Force11 annual conference

 2. JATS XML web editor

 A talk titled Why are we so attached to attachments?
-Let's ditch them and improve publishing by Kaveh Bazargan, head of River Valley Technologies.
-He demoed a prototype manuscript tracking system that allows editors, authors and reviewers to create new versions of the same document via an online google-doc-like system which has JATS XML in the background
+Let's ditch them and improve publishing by Kaveh Bazargan, head of River Valley Technologies, demonstrated a prototype manuscript tracking system that allows editors, authors, and reviewers to create new versions of the same document via an online Google-Docs-like system with JATS XML in the background

 I argue that it is precisely the ubiquitous use of attachments that has held up progress in publishing.
 We have the technology right now to allow the author to write online and have the file saved automatically as XML.
 All subsequent work on the "manuscript" (e.g. copy editing, QC, etc) can also be done online.
 At the end of the process the XML is automatically "rendered" to PDF, Epub, etc, and delivered to the end user, on demand.
 This system is quicker as there are no emails or attachments to hold it up, cheaper as there is no admin involved, and more accurate as there is only one definitive file (the XML) which is the "format of record".